tkgwku/grapple/README.md

 ### Future
 Grapple Mod for Fabric will come soon... but it's too tough I believe
-- \[TODO\] Scout soul enchantment -- add new armour enchantment which softens falldamage, gives swiftness effect
+- \[TODO\] New enchantment, armour enchantment which softens falldamage and gives swiftness effect etc.
 - \[TODO\] Configuration